 Dan and I have decided we're going to go to JAPAN on our honeymoon (with a stopover in Hawaii because tropical needs to happen)!
 I'm beyond excited; can't wait to see all the sights, do all the touristy things, enjoy the culture, and of course, eat all. the. food.
-Japan has the highest amount of Michelin starred restaurants (557 stars between 429 restaurants 🙌🏻🙌🏻🙌🏻) so this is serious.
+Japan has the highest amount of Michelin starred restaurants (557 stars between 429 restaurants) so this is serious.
 I really am going to eat all the food.
-Ergo, in preparation for this culintary extravaganza, I've been trying a lot more types Japanese food, extending beyond my usual teriyaki, tempura, and possible spicy tuna roll situation.
+Ergo, in preparation for this culinary extravaganza, I've been trying a lot more types Japanese food, extending beyond my usual teriyaki, tempura, and possible spicy tuna roll situation.

 Ok.
 Let me preface this recipe with a note before any true Ramen connoisseurs out there come across it: I did not spend all day making the broth.
 In fact I spent about 15 minutes making the actual soup (and it was still wonderfully delicious).
 Ramen broth and thus the Ramen noodle bowl is an art form and can be extremely compex.
 It usually involves hours of simmering bones, a flavorful yet usually highly kept secret Tare sauce (often a combo of soy sauce, Mirin, and sugar), making a Kombu Dashi, and then a bunch of other flavorful ingredients to boost the broth.
 No wonder it takes all day!